2 + 2 = 5 (song)

 "2 + 2 = 5" is a song by the English rock band Radiohead, released as the third and final single from their sixth studio album, Hail to the Thief (2003), on 17 November 2003.
+It references the slogan "two plus two equals five" from the 1949 dystopian novel Nineteen Eighty-Four by George Orwell.

-It reached number two in Canada, number 12 in Italy and number 15 in the UK.
+"2 + 2 = 5" reached number two in Canada, number 12 in Italy and number 15 in the UK.
+A live version recorded at Earl's Court, London, was included on the 2004 EP Com Lag and the 2025 album Hail to the Thief (Live Recordings 2003–2009).

 Recording

+"2 + 2 = 5" was recorded in 2002 at Ocean Way Recording studios in Hollywood, Los Angeles, with the producer Nigel Godrich.
+It was recorded as a studio test and finished in two hours.
+Before the song begins, Jonny Greenwood is heard plugging in his guitar; the singer, Thom Yorke, responds: "That's a nice way to start, Jonny."

+Music and lyrics

 "2 + 2 = 5" is a rock song that builds to a loud climax.
-It was recorded in 2002 at Ocean Way Recording studios in Hollywood, Los Angeles, with the producer Nigel Godrich.
-It was recorded as a studio test and finished in two hours.

-Title
+It begins with a sequenced drum pattern, a guitar arpeggio in ^{7}_{8}, and reverberating pops created by Ed O'Brien playing above the fretboard.
+Greenwood plays in drop D tuning.

-The title references the slogan "two plus two equals five" from the 1949 dystopian novel Nineteen Eighty-Four by George Orwell.'
+"2 + 2 = 5" references the slogan "two plus two equals five" from the 1949 dystopian novel Nineteen Eighty-Four by George Orwell.'
 The alternative title, "The Lukewarm", references Dante's Inferno, in which the "lukewarm" are those in hell who did nothing wrong but did not oppose wrongdoing.

+Yorke sings that those who try to change the world are dreamers, but that "two and two always makes up five", indicating that he lives in a world without logic.
+In the second half, drums and guitars enter and Yorke sings "you have not been paying attention".
+Another lyric, "hail to the thief", was a phrase used in protests against George W. Bush as a play on "Hail to the Chief", the American presidential anthem.

 Release

-"2 + 2 = 5" was released as the third single from Hail to the Thief on 17 November 2003.
-It was included in Radiohead: The Best Of (2008).
+"2 + 2 = 5" was released as the third single from Hail to the Thief on 17 November, 2003.
+The B-sides comprise a demo of "There There", a remix of "Myxomatosis" by Cristian Vogel, a remix of "Scatterbrain" by Four Tet and an alternative version of "I Will" recorded at Ocean Way Recording.

+"2 + 2 = 5" was included in Radiohead: The Best Of (2008).
 A live version recorded at Earl's Court, London, was included on the 2004 EP Com Lag and the 2025 album Hail to the Thief (Live Recordings 2003–2009).

-Reception

-In 2020, the Guardian named the live version of "2 + 2 = 5" the 31st-greatest Radiohead song, writing that it was Thom Yorke's "polemical anthem for the era of mass-broadcast deception and enhanced interrogation techniques".
+In 2020, the Guardian named the live version of "2 + 2 = 5" the 31st-greatest Radiohead song, writing that it was a "polemical anthem for the era of mass-broadcast deception and enhanced interrogation techniques".